nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `help`

-### Adding a person: `add`
+### Adding a client: `add`

-Adds a person to the address book.
+Adds a client to RealEstatePro.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [pr/PROPERTY]… [pf/PREFERENCE] t/USER_TYPE`

-**Tip**: A person can be tagged as either a `buyer`, or `seller`.
+**Tip**: A client can be tagged as either a `buyer`, or `seller`.

 Examples:

-- `add n/John Doe p/98765432 e/johnd@example.com a/John street block 123 #01-01, pr/East, John street block 123 #01-01, 2-room, $200000 t/buyer`
+- `add n/John Doe p/98765432 e/johnd@example.com a/John street block 123 #01-01, pr/East, John street block 123 #01-01, 2-room, $200000`
-- `add n/Betsy Crowe e/betsycrowe@example.com a/Newgate Prison p/1234567 pf/West, 1-room, $100000, $200000 t/seller`
+- `add n/Betsy Crowe e/betsycrowe@example.com a/Newgate Prison p/1234567 pf/West, 1-room, $100000, $200000`

     ![images/user-guide/addBetsyCroweResult.png](images/user-guide/addBetsyCroweResult.png)

-### Listing all persons : `list`
+### Listing all clients : `list`

-Shows a list of all persons in the address book.
+Shows a list of all clients in the address book.

 Format: `list`

-### Editing a person: `edit`
+### Editing a client: `edit`

-Edits an existing person in the address book.
+Edits an existing client's information in RealEstatePro.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [pr/PROPERTY]… [t/USER_TYPE]`

-- Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+- Edits the client at the specified `INDEX`.
+The index refers to the index number shown in the displayed client list.
 The index **must be a positive integer** 1, 2, 3, …
 - At least one of the optional fields must be provided.
 - Existing values will be updated to the input values.
 - You may change the type of the user, from `buyer` to `seller` & vice versa
-- You can remove all the person’s properties by typing `pr/` without specifying any properties after it.
+- You can remove all the client’s properties by typing `pr/` without specifying any properties after it.

 Examples:

-- `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+- `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st client to be `91234567` and `johndoe@example.com` respectively.
-- `edit 2 n/Betsy Crower t/seller` Edits the name of the 2nd person to be `Betsy Crower` and updates the 2nd person's user type to `seller`.
+- `edit 2 n/Betsy Crower t/seller` Edits the name of the 2nd client to be `Betsy Crower` and updates the 2nd client's user type to `seller`.
-- `edit 2 n/Betsy Crower pr/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing properties.
+- `edit 2 n/Betsy Crower pr/` Edits the name of the 2nd client to be `Betsy Crower` and clears all existing properties.

-### Locating persons by name: `find`
+### Locating clients by name: `find`

-Finds persons whose names contain any of the given keywords.
+Finds clients whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`